ChemBFN: BFN for Chemistry Tasks

 ... # your code

-In order to tell the program which customised values should be used, it is necessary to encapsulate them in __all__ variable, e.g., __all__ = ["collate_fn", "num_workers", "shuffle", "max_sequence_length", "CustomData"].
+In order to tell the program which customised values should be used, it is necessary to encapsulate them in the __all__ variable, e.g., __all__ = ["collate_fn", "num_workers", "shuffle", "max_sequence_length", "CustomData"].

-Note that if you define a dataset class not inherited from CSVData, make sure you include the map(...) method.
-If map(...) method is unnecessary for your CustomData, set it to lambda x: None.
-A detailed example can be found here.
+(1) if you define a dataset class not inherited from CSVData, make sure you include the map(...) method.
+If map(...) method is unnecessary for your CustomData, set it to a function equivalent to lambda x: None;